DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 });
 ```

-The capability to do so is controlled by the `AllowReadUnlistedFieldsFromClientApi` property and is disabled by default (safe configuration):
+This is controlled by the `AllowReadUnlistedFieldsFromClientApi` property and is disabled by default (safe configuration):

 ![Protected Column Values](https://raw.githubusercontent.com/DevExpress/aspnet-security-bestpractices/wiki-static-resources/access-hidden-columns-use-protection.png)

-A general recommendation is to always perform separate queries for data sources whose data is displayed in UI.
-These queries should never request data that should be kept in secret.
+General recommendation: Always execute separate queries for data sources (data) displayed on-screen.
+These queries should never request data that should be kept secret.

 ### 5.3 Information Exposure Through Source Code

 **Security Risks**: [CWE-540](https://cwe.mitre.org/data/definitions/540.html), [CWE-615](https://cwe.mitre.org/data/definitions/615.html)

 The DevExpress default HTTP handler (DXR.axd) serves static files including images, scripts and styles.
-We assume that these static files are intended for public access and do not expose any sensitive information or server-side code.
+We assume that these static files are intended for public access and do not expose sensitive information or server-side code.
 However, there are additional recommendations on custom scripts and styles:

 - Do not hardcode any credentials in scripts.
-- Consider obfuscating these files in the following cases:
+- Consider obfuscating these files in the following instances:
-  - The file contains code that should be protected as an intellectual property.
+  - The file contains code that should be protected as intellectual property.
-  - The file's content can give a malefactor an idea about the backend system's architecture and possible vulnerabilities.
+  - File content can provide a threat actor information about the backend system, its architecture, and security vulnerabilities.

 For example, consider the following code: